An Exclusive Overview of C-Suite Executives Roles and Responsibilities

-CEO is a borrowed idea from the United States, which was first stated in Section 2(18) of the Companies Act, 2013.
+CEO is a borrowed idea from the United States, first stated in Section 2(18) of the Companies Act, 2013.

 CEO stands for Chief Executive Officer.
-He/she is the highest-ranked individual of a company.
-The CEO of a company is accountable for the overall success of a business and accelerates the top-level managerial decisions.
+They are the highest-ranked individual in a company.
+The CEO of a company is accountable for the overall success of a business and accelerates top-level managerial decisions.

-CEO is the public figure of the company and also a link between the board of directors and operational managers.
+The CEO is the company’s public figure and a link between the board of directors and operational managers.
 The board of directors elects a CEO to ensure smooth business operations.

 Who is the COO?

-Whereas, the role of the COO is quite misunderstood because his/her responsibilities can vary greatly depending on the type of organization, what needs the organization is trying to meet, and other positions that exist within the business.
-For example, if a company has a CMO, the COO will less likely deal with marketing responsibilities.
-Most importantly, the COO acts as a leader, ensuring that the organization and employees are forwarding the vision of the CEO.
+Whereas the role of the COO is quite misunderstood because their responsibilities can vary greatly depending on the type of organization, what needs the organization is trying to meet, and other positions that exist within the business.
+For example, if a company has a CMO, the COO will be less likely to deal with marketing responsibilities.
+But, most importantly, the COO acts as a leader, ensuring that the organization and employees are forwarding the CEO’s vision.

 Who is the CFO?

-On the other side, the Chief Financial Officer of a company has major responsibility which includes planning, managing, and running all the finance activities of a company, along with business planning, budgeting, forecasting, and negotiations.
-In short, CFO’s are fully responsible for the overall financial activities of a company.
+On the other side, the Chief Financial Officer of a company has significant responsibility, which includes planning, managing, and running all the company’s finance activities, along with business planning, budgeting, forecasting, and negotiations.
+In short, CFOs are fully responsible for the overall financial activities of a company.

 Who is the CTO?

-The chief technology officer (CTO) is the executive, responsible for managing technology within an organization; that can include everything from creating a technology strategy through to cybersecurity and onto product development.
+The chief technology officer (CTO) is the executive responsible for managing technology within an organization, including everything from creating a technology strategy to cybersecurity and product development.
 Technology officers need to understand broad technology trends and be able to align innovation with business goals.